substance/simple-writer/README.md

 - Create a simple Person node type with properties `firstname`, `lastname`, which are editable via regular input elements.
 Look at [Input Example](https://github.com/substance/examples/blob/v1.0.0-beta.4/input/app.js) as a reference implementation.
 Create a tool that allows insertion of Person nodes into the document (as a block element).
 Serialize as `<div data-type="person" data-firstname="John" data-lastname="Doe"></div>`. (medium)
 - Create new Alien node type that can be inserted inside the text

-When you've completed your homework, please submit an issue containing the URL to your solution.
+When you've completed your homework, please submit an issue containing the URL to your source code.
 We are happy to link them as possible solutions for others to check.